 The purpose of a Foreign Fire Insurance Tax Board is to spend foreign fire insurance tax revenue that is paid by out-of-state insurance companies selling fire insurance in Illinois for the maintenance, use, and benefit of the fire department.

-The Historic Commission promotes awareness of Wheaton history and appreciation for the city’s heritage through preserving historical documents, maintaining city archives and recommending appropriate historic programs and projects.
+The Historic Commission promotes awareness of Wheaton's history and appreciation for the city’s heritage through preserving historical documents, maintaining city archives, and recommending appropriate historic programs and projects.
 Wheaton City Code requires residency within the City limits of Wheaton to be part of Commission.

 The Library Board oversees the operations of the Wheaton Public Library to ensure Wheaton residents receive high-quality services.
 Wheaton City Code requires residency within the City limits of Wheaton to be part of Board.